 |VI Maritime Museum||(284) 852-7169||2.5 mi.
 East of Central Road Town|

-If you like to experience the history of an unfamiliar place, you might want to visit a few of these historical sites while vacationing in Road Town.
+Do you enjoy discovering the history of the places you visit?
+If so, you might enjoy visiting a few of these historical attractions while on vacation in Road Town.

 An alternative landmark could be Fort Charlotte Ruins.
 It's a historical site Set atop Harrigan's Hill, Fort Charlotte was named for Charlotte of Mecklenburg-Strelitz, King George III's wife.
 It was built in 1794 in such a manner that canon fire from a ship in the harbor would not be able to reach it, and anyone who wanted to overtake the fort would have to do it scaling a hill under heavy fire.